pranayharishchandra/Tensen-E-Mart-1/frontend/README.md

-# Source folder was pushed in other repo
-# This repo not working
+## Source folder was accidentally pushed into some other repo as well, so here, this repo is not working
-# please check this complete project in https://github.com/pranayharishchandra/Tensen-E-Mart-2/blob/main/readme.md
+## Please check this complete project in https://github.com/pranayharishchandra/Tensen-E-Mart-2